UtrechtUniversity/researchcloud-items/docs/playbooks/anaconda.md

 This playbook installs Anaconda Navigator for data science development purposes.

 ## Description
-Only runs the anaconda role, see that documenatation for more details.
+Only runs the anaconda role, see that documentation for more details.

 ## See also
 [anaconda role](../roles/anaconda.md)